surma/surma.dev/content/things/compile-js.md

 </figure>

-I have arrived at the conclusion that I don’t think _this specific approach_ is worth exploring further, but I also realized it's better to have an half-assed blog post sharing my lessons learned than no blog post at all.
+I have arrived at the conclusion that I don’t think _this specific approach_ is worth exploring further.
+This made it hard to write a blog post because there's so many flaws and shortcuts, that I won't be able to tell a consisten and accurate storty.
+At the same time, I think it's better to have an half-assed blog post where I can explaing my thinking and share my my lessons learned than have no blog post at all.
+So here we go.

 Both the blog post, but especially the proof-of-concept implementation follows the principles of [evolutionary design].
 I took many, many shortcuts and left many parts of this system incomplete as I prioritized making it over the finish line.
 I hope despite the shortcuts and handwaviness that there's still some interesting bits in here for you.

 ## The Spark

-While the end result of my exploration is not specific to WebAssembly (in fact, it arguably works better without getting WebAssembly involved), the original motivation was very much this: Running JavaScript via WebAssembly.
+While the end result of my exploration is not specific to WebAssembly (in fact, it arguably works better without getting WebAssembly involved), the original motivation was very much this: Running JavaScript in WebAssembly.

-I have been working with the [Shopify Functions] team.
+At work, I have been wrapping my head around [Shopify Functions].
 I don’t want to get too much into the business pitch, but Shopify Functions boil down to Shopify running _your_ code on _their_ servers, tightly integrated with the rest of their business logic.
 This allows developers to deeply customize Shopify.
-In ecommerce both security and performance are paramount, so WebAssembly made sense as the fundamental piece of technology.
+In ecommerce both security and performance are paramount, so WebAssembly - bringing predictable performance and a strong sandbox - made sense as the fundamental piece of technology.
 This way third-party developer can inject arbitrary code written in theoretically any language, while Shopify can remain in control over how these code fragments are allowed to affect the rest of the system.
-Shopify accepts any [WASI]-compatible Wasm module with a maximum size of 250KB.
+Shopify accepts any [WASI]-compatible Wasm module with a maximum module size of 250KB.

 At the time of writing, all WebAssembly extension points Shopify offers to have a “JSON in, JSON out” architecture.
-Being a web developer, I was craving to write my Shopify Functions in JavaScript — but alas, JavaScript does not compile to WebAssembly. _Or does it?_ It does look a lot like C++.
-If you jump on one leg and squint a little...
+Being a web developer, I was craving to write my Shopify Functions in JavaScript — but alas, JavaScript does not compile to WebAssembly. _Or does it?_

 ## JS in Wasm the easy way

 To run JavaScript in Wasm, one solution is to compile a JS _engine_ to Wasm, and have it parse and execute your JS code.
 Engines like V8 or SpiderMonkey are massive and won't easily compile to Wasm, not to mention the fact that JIT'ing as a concept is not possible in Wasm right now.

 > **JIT’ing**: WebAssembly is designed to store the instructions immutably and separatly from the memory that the instructions work on.
 That means that, at least as of now, a Wasm module cannot generate instructions and subsequently execute them.

-JS interpreters and VMs are viable, though.
-The Shopify Functions team created [javy](https://github.com/shopify/javy), a toolchain that compiles a JS VM to Wasm and embeds your JS in the module.
-The engine that javy relies on is [QuickJS](https://bellard.org/quickjs/), a small JavaScript VM that is fully ES2015 compliant.
+JS interpreters and VMs are more viable to bring to WebAssembly, though.
+The Shopify Functions team created [javy], a toolchain that compiles a JS VM to Wasm and embeds your JS in the Wasm module.
+The engine that javy relies on is [QuickJS], a small JavaScript VM that is fully ES2015 compliant.
 It was written by Fabrice Bellard, who also created qemu, ffmpeg and tcc.
 The problem is that the resulting Wasm module is over 250KB.
-I tried relying on QuickJS's ability to execute byte code directly and doing the translation from JS to byte code at compile time, effectively removing the parser from the binary.
-No cigar.
-Even removing unused globals (like `ArrayBuffer` or `Symbol`) did not get me under the threshold.
+To work around that, I tried skipping having to ship the JS parser.
+QuickJS can execute byte code directly, so instead of compiling a JS parser and the JS code as a string, I could embed the byte code and the VM only.
+Alas, no cigar.
+Even removing unused globals (like `ArrayBuffer` or `Symbol`) did not get me under the limit.

 The Shopify Functions team is looking into blessing a way to write functions in JavaScript.
 In the meantime, I’ll be spending the rest of the blog post looking